Retail Point-of-Sale Analytics Software Solutions

-VELOCITY® enables our clients to track products down to item – both their own and their competitors’ by connecting to data feeds from over 400 retailers and distributors worldwide.
-Additionally, clients can use VELOCITY® to monitor pricing by equivalent units down to store and item level.
-Traditionally, Syndicated Data Providers (SDPs) charge exorbitant fees for store-level data that is provided a week to a month after the sale occurs.
-VELOCITY® accesses direct POS data from the retailers to give you near real-time item and store level data.
-When SDPs don't cover certain retailers, there may be sources of direct POS data available that Velocity® can help you manage.
-By filling in the SDP coverage gaps, you'll have a more robust view of your retail performance in near real-time.
+VELOCITY®’s demand signal repository and retail POS analytics reporting tools enable our clients to track products down to item – both their own and their competitors’ – by connecting to retail POS data feeds from over 400 retailers and distributors worldwide.
+Additionally, clients can use our demand signal repository and retail POS analytics reports to monitor pricing by equivalent units down to store and item level.
+Traditionally, Syndicated Data Providers charge exorbitant fees for store-level data that is provided a week to a month after the sale occurs.
+Our demand signal repository and retail POS analytics reports access direct POS data from the retailers to give you near real-time, item-level and store-level data.
+When Syndicated Data Providers don't cover certain retailers, there may be sources of direct retail POS data available that our demand signal repository can help you manage.
+By filling in the Syndicated Data Provider coverage gaps, you'll have a more robust view of your retail performance in near real-time.

 Forecast & Sales Quota Tracking

-Our client, a global toy supplier, is using VELOCITY® to manage a multi-department collaboration that determines the company’s demand forecasts and planning and also tracks results, enabling team members to compare actual retail sales against sales quotas, production forecasts and annual sales plans by retailers.
+Our client, a global toy supplier, is using VELOCITY®’s demand signal repository and retail POS analytics reports to manage a multi-department collaboration that determines the company’s demand forecasts and planning.
+They are also able to track results, enabling team members to compare actual retail point-of-sales data against sales quotas, production forecasts and annual sales plans by retailers.

 Price Point Analytics